data-science-kitchen/cookbook/docs/code_of_conduct.md

 - **Public Communication**: At events and in communication channels open to the general public, assume there is no confidentiality.
 Share only what you are comfortable with others copying or modifying.
 If you find someone’s work valuable, feel free to share it, but always give proper credit to the originator, just as you would when citing published papers.

 ## Reporting
-If you experience or witness unacceptable behavior, or have any other concerns, please notify a community leader immediately at [CONTACT_INFO_HERE].
+If you experience or witness unacceptable behavior, or have any other concerns, please notify a community leader immediately at <info@data-science-kitchen.de>.
 All reports will be reviewed and investigated promptly, with a commitment to respecting the privacy and security of the reporter.

 ## Consequences
 Community leaders will determine the consequences of violations based on this Code of Conduct: